 These pages contain information which will allow you, the visitor, to make use of the eduroam service at any participating institution.

 Similarly visitors to the OU who belong to another participating institution can use our wireless network to connect to the internet, after first logging in with their home credentials.

-The Open University eduroam service conforms to the JANET JRS Tier 2, as defined in their specification.
 Users of the eduroam service must connect to the wireless SSID 'eduroam'.

 The use of network facilities while you are visiting The Open University is covered by our Computing Code of Conduct, which can be viewed at: